 Intentionally-Created Surplus Program.
-Metropolitan and the Bureau of Reclamation executed an agreement on May 26, 2006 for a demonstration program that allowed Metropolitan to leave conserved water in Lake Mead that Metropolitan would otherwise have used in 2006 and 2007.
+Metropolitan and the Bureau of Reclamation executed anagreement on May 26, 2006 for a demonstration program that allowed Metropolitan to leave conserved water in Lake Mead that Metropolitan would otherwise have used in 2006 and 2007, may store intentionally-created surplus water in Lake Mead under the federal guidelines for operation of the Colorado River system reservoirs described above under the heading "Lower Basin Shortage Guidelines and Coordinated Management Strategies for Lake Powell and Lake Mead."
 Only "intentionally-created surplus" water (water that has been conserved through an extraordinary conservation measure, such as land fallowing) was eligible for storage in Lake Mead under this program.
 See the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.
-Metropolitan may store additional intentionally-created surplus water in Lake Mead under the federal guidelines for operation of the Colorado River system reservoirs described above under the heading "Lower Basin Shortage Guidelines and Coordinated Management Strategies for Lake Powell and Lake Mead."
-The Secretary of the Interior will deliver intentionally-created surplus water to Metropolitan in accordance with the terms of a December 13, 2007 Delivery Agreement between the United States and Metropolitan.
-As of January 2013, 2015, Metropolitan had approximately 580,000124,000 acre-feet in its intentionally-created surplus accounts.
-These surplus accounts are made up of water conserved by fallowing in the Palo Verde Valley, projects implemented with IID in its service area, and groundwater desalination, specifically the Warren H. Brock Reservoir Project and the Yuma Desalting Plant pilot run.
-Metropolitan stored nearly 161,000 acre-feet of intentionally created surplus water in 2012 and took delivery of 93,857 acre-feet in 2013.
+Metropolitanmay store additional intentionally-created surplus water in Lake Mead under the federal guidelines foroperation of the Colorado River system reservoirs described above under the heading "Lower Basin Shortage-Guidelines and Coordinated Management Strategies for Lake Powell and Lake Mead."
+The Secretary of the Interior will deliverdelivers intentionally-created surplus water to Metropolitan in accordance with the terms of a December 13, 2007 Delivery Agreement between the United States and Metropolitan.
+As of January 2015, Metropolitan had approximately 151,000 acre-feet in its intentionally-created surplus accounts.
+These surplus accounts are made up of water conserved by fallowing in the Palo Verde Valley, projects implemented with IID in its service area, groundwater desalination, the Warren H. Brock Reservoir Project and the Yuma Desalting Plant pilot run.